Ukraine's Zelenskiy defiant as Russian forces, despite setbacks, regroup near Kyiv

 The mayor of Lutsk said four people had been killed and six wounded in an attack on an airfield - a rare strike on a target deep in western Ukraine, far from the battlefields in the north, east and south.

-"I'm scared for my home, for the homes of my friends, very scared for the whole country, and scared for myself of course."
+"I'm scared for my home, for the homes of my friends, very scared for the whole country, and scared for myself of course," she said.

 Moscow said its separatist allies in the southeast had captured the town of Volnovakha, north of Mariupol.